CalebStandfield/pixelify/README.md

 ### Format Support Note

-When creating a simple grayscale feature I ran into upstream bugs with decoding a jpg image into bytes then into a grayscale format and writing those back.
+When creating a simple grayscale feature, I ran into upstream bugs with decoding a jpg image into bytes, then into a grayscale format, and writing those back.
 The crate `Image` (while really powerful and amazing) has some limitations with decoding from one type then re-encoding to another type.

 So for now I will offer full support for PNG image types and then a working "best effort" for other types.